 The purpose of this guide is to provide a brief overview of projects/practices that are considered ineligible because of fundamental properties that cannot be easily changed/upgraded/mitigated during the project’s lifecycle.

 It is intended to be used in screening out projects that should not be pursued in further detail/due diligence as potentially eligible GS projects.
-GS requirements that can be met via adjustments in project design and due diligence (for example via mitigations in the Safeguarding Principles Assessment) are not covered here for this reason.
+GS requirements that can be met via adjustments in project design and due diligence (for example via mitigations in theAppendix 1 – Safeguarding Principles Assessment) are not covered here for this reason.

 This guide is not intended to replace Gold Standard rules, which are the sole criteria that define if a project is eligible or not.
 The source of each rule is provided for the user to check the source.